/ tool-comparisons / Supabase vs Neon for Solo Developers

 The branching feature is Neon's standout capability.
 Create a branch of your production database for development, testing, or preview deployments.
 Each branch is a full copy of your data that you can query, modify, and delete without touching production.
 For solo developers who need to test migrations safely, branching is invaluable.

-Neon's free tier includes 0.5 GB of storage, 190 hours of compute per month, and autoscaling.
-The database suspends after inactivity and resumes in milliseconds.
+Neon's free tier includes 0.5 GB of storage per project, 100 compute-unit-hours per project each month, and autoscaling up to 2 CU.
+The database scales to zero after 5 minutes of inactivity (mandatory on the free plan) and resumes on demand.
 For side projects that see occasional traffic, you're essentially paying nothing.
 The cold start is fast enough that most users won't notice.
+The free plan also allows up to 100 projects, which is unusually generous for hobby work.

 Key Differences